 The Associated Press is closing down a two-year-old premium multimedia service that emphasized non-traditional methods of storytelling, saying it had failed to gain enough traction with newspaper clients.

-The whole point of this was to come up with an alternative way of reporting to get away from the standard style book of journalism, and uh and and let uh people from all over the country send in their stories, and uh it just it just never it just never took off.
+The whole point of this was to come up with an alternative way of reporting to get away from the standard style book of journalism and let people from all over the country send in their stories.

-They have an award-winning news service, the AP, has bombed financially, and this this is the ripple effect of newspapers going under, which uh is happening.
+And this is the ripple effect of newspapers going under, which is happening.

-That's uh that's not helpful.
+That's not helpful.

-We are not experiencing any kind of we're not cutting back nothing.
+We are not experiencing any kind of, we're not cutting back, nothing.

 And of course, what's the secret?